Artificial intelligens and copyright

 Director of The Rights Alliance

 The Rights Alliance works to protect copyright in connection with the development and use of artificial intelligence.
-Machines’ ability to act in a human-like manner depends on their access to human capabilities and inner life.
-For generative artificial intelligence to write flawlessly, produce realistic videos, and speak with empathy, the underlying AI model must be trained on large amounts of high-quality data.
+Machines’ ability to act in human-like ways depends on their access to human skills and inner lives.
+For generative artificial intelligence to write flawlessly, produce realistic videos, and speak with empathy, it requires that the underlying AI model has been trained on vast amounts of high-quality data.

-This has led to a fundamental shift in the Rights Alliance’s efforts to protect Danish content.
-Literature, media content, music, film, and images have suddenly become key elements in the business models behind generative artificial intelligence, developed by the world’s leading tech companies.
+This has led to a fundamental shift in The Rights Alliance’s efforts to protect Danish content.
+Literature, media content, music, film, and images have suddenly become key assets in the business models behind generative artificial intelligence, developed by the world’s leading technology companies.

-The Rights Alliance has taken a leading role in ensuring that the development and use of artificial intelligence for creative content happens with respect for rights holders.
-We investigate and report the use of content in datasets that infringe on our members’ rights.
-We make visible how artificial intelligence challenges copyright.
-Furthermore, we focus politically on how artificial intelligence should be regulated so that rights holders’ content is protected, and the business foundation of the creative industries is preserved.
+The Rights Alliance has positioned itself at the forefront of ensuring that the development and use of artificial intelligence for creative content takes place with respect for rights holders.
+We investigate and report the use of content in datasets that infringe our members’ rights.
+We highlight how artificial intelligence challenges copyright.
+Furthermore, we place political focus on how artificial intelligence should be regulated to ensure that rights holders’ content is protected and that the commercial foundation of the creative industries is preserved.

 1. Transparency in AI training